 Prior to joining RUSH Copley, Hornbogen served in nursing and operational leadership roles with oversight of strategic program development and clinical operations.
 She began her career as a labor and delivery nurse.

 Hornbogen earned a baccalaureate degree in nursing from University of Illinois-Chicago and a master’s of science degree in healthcare administration as well as an MBA from the University of St. Francis in Joliet, IL.
 She is board certified by the American Nurses Credentialing Center, is a member of American Organization of Nursing Leadership and serves as a Board of Director for the Greater Joliet Area YMCA.

 Hornbogen and her husband and their two children reside in Plainfield, Ill.

-As Assistant Vice President of Analytics and Operations, she is responsible for oversight of analytics and knowledge management, Imaging Services, Midwest Center for Advanced Imaging and Rush Copley Healthplex Fitness Center.
+As Assistant Vice President of Operations and Analytics, she is responsible for oversight of analytics and knowledge management, Imaging Services, Midwest Center for Advanced Imaging and RUSH Copley Healthplex Fitness Center.
 Prior to her current role, she served as Assistant Vice President, Strategy and held leadership roles in strategy, planning, business development and community health engagement.